“Correction does much, but encouragement does more“

 - Career service support and/or counseling.

-Encouragement does more as Goethe alludes to in his quote.
-Online students are not unlike other students in their need for encouragement, but online learners do need encouragement and support at the right time and place to keep them on their educational path.
-Check back next week as I close this series with a review of phase three – where the instructors are monitoring students, and guiding them to successful course completion.
+Online students are not unlike traditional students in their need for encouragement.
+But online learners need encouragement and support at the right time and the right place to keep them on their path to learning.
+Check back next week as I close this series with a review of phase three – the need for instructors to monitor and guide students to successful course completion.